Wood Stove Laws

 In Oregon, it is illegal to reinistall an uncertified wood stove once it has been removed.
 Removal could result from installing a new stove, or if required to do so when a home is sold.
 See Oregon Heat Smart For Clean Air laws below.
 Examples of illegal activity include:

 Selling uncertified stoves on Craigslist , Facebook Marketplace, Next Door or any a classified ad.

 Selling used uncertified stoves at garage sales and second hand stores.

-Selling non compliant stoves (those that are not EPA Certified) for permanent intallation in homes or dwellings.
+Selling non compliant stoves (those that are not EPA Certified) for permanent installation in homes or dwellings.

 If you as a consumer or fireplace retailer notice an obvious violation, report it directly to the Oregon Department of Environmental Quality.
 Reselling uncertified stoves or non compliant stoves can be a finable offense.
 An online complaint form allows the individual filing the complaint to remain anonymous.
 For online complaints: http://www.deq.state.or.us/complaints/dcomplaint.aspx